Wu Rui

-Wu Rui (died 202 BC), King Wen of Changsha, was an ancient Chinese general and rebel leader who helped Liu Bang establish the Han dynasty.
+Wu Rui (Simplified Chinese: 吴芮; Traditional Chinese: 吳芮; died c.
+September 202 BC (Note: According to vol. 11 of Zizhi Tongjian, Wu Rui died in the 7th month of the 5th year of Liu Bang's reign (including his tenure as King of Han).)), King Wen of Changsha, was an ancient Chinese general and rebel leader who helped Liu Bang establish the Han dynasty.
 A Baiyue magistrate of Po County under the Qin dynasty, he rose to become King of Hengshan during the collapse of Qin and was enfeoffed as King of Changsha during the early Han dynasty.

 Life

 An ethnic Yue, Wu Rui was the son of Wu Shen (吳申, Wú Shēn), formerly grand marshal (大司馬, dà sīmǎ, the highest military office) of the Chu state.
 During the Qin dynasty, Wu Rui was the magistrate of Po County, which had not yet flooded.
 He enjoyed high popularity and prestige among the local Baiyue people and was known as "Lord of the Po" (番君).
 After Chen Sheng and Wu Guang launched the Dazexiang Uprising against the Qin, Wu Rui organized a Baiyue army and joined the rebellion.
 Wu Rui's followers included Mei Xuan (梅鋗, Méi Xuān) and his son-in-law Ying Bu, both of whom assisted Liu Bang and played a major role in his victory against Qin and Xiang Yu.